 The pump stanchion is not protected by a body cover, potentially exposing it to grit, grime and water.
 But, so long as the pump is carried in a pack when riding, this should be a non-issue.
 The digital gauge readout is housed in a plastic body, so a little extra care is needed there.
 For those who treat their equipment a little on the rough side, the Micro Floor Drive can be ordered without the digital gauge.

-With an $84.99 MSRP, the Micro Floor Digital Drive is on the expensive end of the mini-pump spectrum.
+The Micro Floor Digital Drive is on the expensive end of the mini-pump spectrum.
 But its high performance, road or trail versatility, and compact package make it worth the extra money if you carry a backpack.

 The Micro Floor Drive is an outstanding mini-pump for a wide range of applications.
 It is the most powerful mini-pump in the test and is rather compact and lightweight given its capability.
 The accurate digital readout ensures proper tire pressure and saves time when pumping.
 The fact that it can serve for both road and mountain bike tire duty is a nice bonus.
-For those who wear hydration packs and want the most powerful portable mountain bike pump, the Micro Floor Digital Drive is our top choice.
+For those who wear hydration packs and want the most powerful portable mountain bike pump, the Micro Floor Digital Drive is a great choice.